hansemannn/titanium-googlemaps/README.md

 Overlays can be added to the map view just like annotations.
 The module supports the methods `addPolygon`, `addPolyline` and `addCircle` to add overlays and `removePolygon`, `removePolyline` and `removeCircle` to remove them.

 ##### Polyline
 A polyline is a shape defined by its `points` property.
 It needs at least 2 points to draw a line.
+You can optionally define a dashed or dotted polyline stroke.

 ```javascript
 var polyline = maps.createPolyline({